-End Of Life Planning – The Advanced Directive
+End Of Life Planning – Advanced Directive (Living Will)

 Q. “I hear of stories about people who are in a coma on life support equipment for months and even years.
 Can I do anything to make sure that does not happen to me?”